baylonp/Tyre-Anomaly-Detection/README.md

 - Dataset N.4 = Pictures Dataset downloaded from internet **with contour on** + added picture taken by us **with contour on**

-  ### Dataset N.1 : Pictures dataset downloaded from the internet
+  ### Dataset N.1 : Pictures dataset downloaded from internet
   With this dataset we obtained:
   - Precision = 0.76
   - Recall = 0.71